Friday, March 14, 2025

 Worship: let's do it, but how?

 In a recent Stand to Reason podcast a caller asked about his disenchantment with 'worship'.
-He appeared to use 'worship' to categorize singing and sticking hands in the air!!.
+He appeared to connect 'worship' with the emotional result of singing and sticking hands in the air!!

 Let's look at the New Testament.